Skip to main navigation Skip to content Skip to footer

 A Little Louder is launching a new miniseries within our show on substandard housing in Texas.
 Our latest episode kicks…

-Tags: City of Houston, Houston, Sunnyside
+Tags: Houston, Sunnyside

 Texas GLO’s Mitigation Plan Amendment fails to rectify discrimination in mitigation funding.
 Here are our official comments.

-Local issues, National issues•by Texas Housers Staff•Posted October 6, 2021
+Community Spotlight, Local issues, National issues•by Texas Housers Staff•Posted October 6, 2021

 Texas Housers, alongside several community organizations, has continued to pressure the Texas General Land Office to ensure that CDBG Mitigation…

-Tags: community development block grants, Houston, Port Arthur
+Tags: CDBG, Houston, Port Arthur

 Texas Housers new Southeast Texas Regional Director Julia Orduña supports a resident-empowered future